-Here's what makes this tiny Bavarian town one of South’s Best.
+Here's what makes this tiny Bavarian town one of South’s Best small towns.

 Get your fill on authentic Bavarian cuisine.

 The Bavarian options go beyond golden German brews and bratwurst.
 (Though, that duo doesn’t disappoint.)
 Amongst the many cultural spots, you’ll find the most noticeable in the center of town.
 The landmark of Helen’s architecture and first German restaurant established in the town, Old Heidelberg has an impressively extensive schnitzel selection, German potato pancakes, Goulash soup, and more specialties.
 Wash the dishes down with one of their many in-house German brews, and then cap off the afternoon with an authentic chocolate-drizzled cream puff from Hofer’s about a block away.
 You can pick up any hiking snacks or picnic wares at the rustic old-fashioned grocery, Betty’s Country Store.

 Plan a great outdoor adventure—and shoot the ‘Hooch!